-Evan Ratliff is an award-winning journalist and the co-founder, editor in chief, and CEO of Atavist and the Atavist Magazine.
+Evan Ratliff is an award-winning journalist and the co-founder and editor in chief of Atavist and The Atavist Magazine.
 He is currently at work on a book for Random House about the man behind the 21st century’s most elaborate international criminal cartel, based on his 2016 Atavist Magazine serial “The Mastermind.”
-He also co-hosts the Longform Podcast, and is the founding story editor of Pop-Up Magazine.
+The story is also being adapted into a television series by the Russo Brothers and Skybound.
+On the side, Evan co-hosts the Longform Podcast, and was the founding story editor of Pop-Up Magazine.

 The Long Version:

-In 2011, together with Nicholas Thompson (editor in chief of Wired Magazine) and Jefferson Rabb (genius programmer and designer), Evan founded Atavist, a company that produces an online storytelling platform and The Atavist Magazine, an award-winning digital publication of longform journalism.
-He currently serves as the CEO and editor in chief of the company and the magazine.
+In 2010, together with Nicholas Thompson (editor in chief of Wired Magazine) and Jefferson Rabb (genius programmer and designer), Evan founded Atavist, a company that produces an online storytelling platform and The Atavist Magazine, an award-winning digital publication of longform journalism.
+From 2010 until 2017 Evan served as CEO of the company, and remains the editor in chief of the magazine.
 The Atavist Magazine is a nine-time finalist for the National Magazine Awards, the first digital publication ever to win for feature writing, and a two-time Emmy nominee.
 A dozen of its stories have been optioned for major film and television projects.
 Atavist’s platform, meanwhile, is used by news organizations, publishers, and nonprofits around the world to tell their most important, beautifully designed, stories.

-Evan was also the founding story editor for Pop-Up Magazine, the world’s first live magazine and one of the country’s most successful literary events (which now includes the National Magazine Award-winning California Sunday Magazine).
+Evan was also the founding story editor for Pop-Up Magazine, the world’s first live magazine and one of the country’s most successful literary events (which now includes the National Magazine Award-winning California Sunday Magazine, which in turn uses the Atavist platform).

 A native of Atlanta, Georgia, he currently lives in Brooklyn, New York.